Area: 5455 km2

-The first place that you should visit in Ashtarak is the main square.
+The first place you should visit in Ashtarak is the city square.
 There you will see the beautiful statue of Nerses Ashtarakeci.
-Recently, at the center of the square were added fountains which have the shape of the trees.
+Recently, tree-fountains were placed in the centre of the square.
+The statue of the Armenian great writer Vardges Petrosyan is also nearby the square.

 The city market is not far from the bridge.
 Here you can see the process of traditional Lavash making.
 There are lots of restaurants, resort houses, and pools under the Ashtarak Bridge where you can have a really good time.